great-expectations/great_expectations/docs/tutorials/validate_data.rst

 The `validate` method evaluates one batch of data against one expectation suite and returns a dictionary of validation results.
 This is sufficient when you explore your data and get to know Great Expectations.
 When deploying Great Expectations in a real data pipeline, you will typically discover additional needs:

-* validating a group of batches that are logically related
+* Validating a group of batches that are logically related (eg Did all my salesforce integrations work last night?).
-* validating a batch against several expectation suites
+* Validating a batch against several expectation suites (eg Does my nightly clickstream event job have any **critical** failures I need to deal with asap or **warnings** I should investigate later?).
-* doing something with the validation results (e.g., saving them for a later review, sending notifications in case of failures, etc.).
+* Doing something with the validation results (e.g., saving them for a later review, sending notifications in case of failures, etc.).

 Validation Operators provide a convenient abstraction for both bundling the validation of multiple expectation suites and the actions that should be taken after the validation.
 See the
 :ref:`validation_operators_and_actions` for more information.